Tell the City of Kitchener you support a multi-use path – but not at the cost of the heritage trees and community space that we all treasure.

 GardenKitchener’s Suggestion (A Variation of Option C)

-GardenKitchener has recommended a variation of Option C that places the multi-use trail along the grass area beside Charles Street.
-This route would avoid historic features, century trees, dedicated trees, and gardens.
+At the meeting on August 29th, the GardenKitchener team offered a number of alternative suggestions to City staff, including the idea of turning Floral Crescent into a one-way street for vehicle traffic, so there would be space for a separated bike lane without having to disrupt the green space.
+Many suggestions were turned down by the City of Kitchener team for various reasons.
+Eventually, GardenKitchener recommended a variation of Option C that places the multi-use trail along the grass area beside Charles Street.
+While we recognize that this route is slightly less direct than the route along Floral, we believe that it would avoid historic features, century trees, dedicated trees, and gardens.
 It would also provide cyclists with a safe, separated trail connection away from areas popular with slow-moving pedestrians, garden visitors, photographers, staff and volunteers.
+The City has agreed to explore this route, but still prefers Option A.

 This image shows two of the route options.
 The red line indicates the location of the City’s preferred ‘Option A’.
 The blue shows the alternate route suggested by GardenKitchener.
 It was stated that “the most direct route” for cyclists is preferred, which is why Option A was preferred between the three original route plans.
 The alternate option suggested by GardenKitchener is not a straight line, but its added distance is only around 100m.
 This alternative route also has a less-steep grade (left to right).